What Do Chemical Plant or System Operator Do?

 The table below shows some of the most common industries where those employed in this career field work.

-Those thinking about becoming a Chemical Plant or System Operator might also be interested in the following careers:
+Those interested in being a Chemical Plant or System Operator may also be interested in:

 - Nuclear Monitoring Technicians